CSESoc-CompClub/constitution/CONSTITUTION.rst

       #.
 The Handover Meeting shall be held in confidence.
       #.
 At the Handover Meeting, the current Executive shall pass on all knowledge of, and advice regarding the Society to the Executive-elect.

    #.
-All decisions of the Club are to remain solely of the current Executive, subject to clause 3.1.6.
+All decisions of the Club are to remain solely of the current Executive, subject to Section 3.1 clause 6.
    #.
 The Executive and Executive-elect may choose to terminate the Handover Period at any time by majority vote.

 #.
 At the conclusion of the Handover Period, the Executive is dissolved and the Executive-elect assumes their elected positions.